2.5 C

 One of Stockholm’s most notable geological features, the Brunkeberg Ridge (Brunkebergsåsen), has been integral to the growth of the city.
 This esker, which is a section of the wider Stockholmsåsen, runs through the Norrmalm neighborhood and has long served as a natural border between the Östermalm and Norrmalm neighborhoods.

-Brunkebergsåsen is a remnant of glacial activity that was formed during the last Ice Age.
-Sorted sand and gravel made up the ridge, which was formed by sediment left behind by meltwater streams that flowed beneath the ice.
+During the last Ice Age, glacial activity formed Brunkebergs’sen. Sorted sand and gravel made up the ridge, which was formed by sediment left behind by meltwater streams that flowed beneath the ice.
 The north-south orientation of this geological formation mirrors the retreating movement of the ice sheet in the Stockholm region.

 Architectural features of the tunnel